 While packaging is important as the first impression of a product, ingredients and quality remain paramount.
 With most consumers believing store brands are as good as or better than national brands the next step is to be more innovative.

-Innovative products can be found all over, from fresh and frozen products in supermarkets to over the counter medicines in drug stores to household cleaning products in discount stores.
-Another area of innovation is the development of assortments of products targeted to different consumer demographic segments, such as ethnic, gluten-free, diabetes care, regional and "better for you" items.
+Innovative products can be found all over, from fresh and frozen products in supermarkets to health and wellness diagnostic items in drug stores to household cleaning products in discount stores.
+Another area of innovation is the development of assortments of products targeted to different consumer demographic segments, such as ethnic, gluten-free, diabetes care, regional and “better for you” items.
 Organics and natural are categories that are particularly active with new product introductions.

 When it comes to food, retailers and their private label suppliers abide by the Nutrition Labeling and Education law that requires standard nutrition labeling and that content and health claims meet FDA regulations.
 Non-food items also conform to prevailing federal and industry standards and regulations.